Special Function Officer

 Students will receive additional pre-enrollment programmatic requirements, if applicable, via email.
 If you have not received this email within 24 business hours, please check your spam or junk mail folders.

-Submit the completed application via the POST Applicant Portal on or before the application deadline of November 15 at 3 p.m.
-A $50 Post Application fee is due upon submission.
-POST application if valid for 1 year from submission date.
+- Submit the completed application via the POST Applicant Portal (opens in a new tab) on or before the application deadline of November 15 at 3 p.m.
+A $50 POST application fee is due upon submission.
+POST application is valid for 1 year from submission date.

 Enrollment/Registration